NATO’s role in conventional arms control

 Convention on Cluster Munitions

-The Convention on Cluster Munitions prohibits all use, stockpiling, production and transfer of cluster munitions.
+The Convention on Cluster Munitions prohibits all use, production, transfer and stockpiling of cluster munitions.
 Separate articles in the Convention concern assistance to victims, clearance of contaminated areas and destruction of stockpiles.
 It became a legally binding international instrument when it entered into force on 1 August 2010.
 So far, the Convention has 110 States Parties and 13 signatories.

 Arms Trade Treaty

 In July 2012, UN member states gathered in New York to negotiate an arms trade treaty that would establish high common standards for international trade in conventional arms.
 After two years of negotiations, the Conference reached an agreement on a treaty text.
-Governments signed the treaty and after ratification of 50 states it came into force in December 2014.
-Since then, over 110 states have ratified the treaty.
+Governments signed the treaty and, after ratification by 50 states, it came into force in December 2014.
+Since then, 111 states have ratified the treaty.
 It establishes common international standards for the import, export and transfer of conventional arms.
 NATO stands ready to support the Arms Trade Treaty as necessary.

 Trust Fund projects

 The Partnership for Peace Trust Fund mechanism was originally established in 2000 to assist partner countries with the safe destruction of stocks of anti-personnel land mines.
 It was later extended to include the destruction of surplus munitions, unexploded ordnance and SALW, and assisting partner countries in managing the consequences of defence reform, training and building integrity.
 So far, NATO has contributed to the destruction of 6.2 million anti-personnel landmines, 47,808 tonnes of various munitions, 642,000 pieces of unexploded ordnance, 2 million hand grenades, 16 million cluster sub-munitions, 97,300 surface-to-air missiles and rockets, 1,635 man-portable air defence systems (MANPADS), 3,530 tonnes of chemicals and 689,910 SALW, alongside 164.4 million rounds of SALW ammunition.
-To date, 4,120 hectares have been cleared.
+To date, 4,120 hectares of land have been cleared of mines or unexploded ordnance.

 In addition, over 12,000 former military personnel have received retraining assistance through defence reform Trust Fund projects.